Simple Minds: Political activism, continued success and hiatus (1988–1993)

-Good News from the Next World and Néapolis (1994–1999)
+Return from hiatus (1994–1999)

 Simple Minds returned to activity later in 1994.
 By now the band was officially a duo of Kerr and Burchill (with the latter taking on keyboards in the studio, as well as guitar).
 Hiring Keith Forsey (the writer of "Don't You (Forget About Me)") as producer, they began to put together an album which returned to the uplifting arena rock feel of their Once Upon a Time days.
 With Gaynor now out of the picture, the remaining instrumentation was covered by session musicians (although Malcolm Foster was included among the bass players used for recording).
 Good News from the Next World was released in 1995.
 The album reached No. 2 in the UK and produced the Top 10 hit "She's a River" and the Top 20 single "Hypnotised".
 The band toured to promote Good News from the Next World, with Malcolm Foster and Mark Taylor as touring bass and keyboard players and Mark Schulman (who had played on the album) on drums.
 This was Foster's last work with the band, and Schulman returned to session work at the end of the tour.

 After being released from their contract with Virgin Records, Simple Minds made use of the skills of their original rhythm section, Derek Forbes and Brian McGee (returning after respective eleven- and fourteen-year absences).
 Although McGee was not involved beyond the rehearsal stage, Forbes formally rejoined Simple Minds in July 1996.
 The band then reunited with Mel Gaynor for a studio session in early 1997.
 Gaynor was reinstated as a full-time member for the European tour (which once again featured Mark Taylor on keyboards).
 After the tour, album recording sessions were interrupted by Kerr and Burchill's decision to play live (without Forbes, Taylor or Gaynor) as part of the Proms tour (a series of orchestral concerts featuring a mixture of light classical and pop music).
 The duo played versions of "Alive And Kicking", "Belfast Child" and "Don't You (Forget About Me)" backed by a full orchestra and were billed as Simple Minds.